rjohnsen/threathunting-book/content/part-5/file-staging-user-writable-paths.md

 | order by Timestamp asc
 ```

-Path matching should be adapted for localized or redirected profiles and synchronized folders.
+Path matching should be adapted for localised or redirected profiles and synchronised folders.

 ## File to process pivot